Ziv89/sentispace/README.md

 We are happy to accept pull requests, If you'd like to contribute to the codebase, here's a quick guide:

-1. Fork the repository and create your branch from `main`.
+1. Fork the repository and create your branch from `development`.
 2. Write clear, commented, and readable code.
 3. Ensure that your code adheres to the existing style in the project to maintain consistency.
 4. Submit a pull request with a detailed description of your changes.